frandiox/vue-graphql-enterprise-boilerplate/docs/techback.md

 Authentication is always a very important but incredibly tedious feature to implement.
 We will rely on [Auth0](https://auth0.com/) service for providing basic authentication.
 It offers a very generous free tier and is easy enough to get started quickly.

-Have a look at [authentication section](auth.md) for more information.
+Have a look at [authentication section](auth.md) for a step by step guide.

 ## Database